Rodents & Pests

 Bed bug infestations can be difficult to control, but don't resort to improperly using pesticides such as foggers or “bug bombs.”
 Serious health risks can occur.
 Contact a pest control company for help.

 MOSQUITOES & WEST NILE VIRUS

 West Nile virus is rare in Washington State, with only 1 reported human case in 2013.
 The virus is spread by the bite of infected mosquitoes.
 Mosquitoes that tested positive for the virus were found in six counties last year (Benton, Franklin, Grant, Skagit, Yakima, and Spokane).

 Birds in the crow family are susceptible to West Nile virus and can provide an early warning of virus activity.
 The state Department of Health asks people to report dead birds using its online dead bird reporting system.
 Crows, ravens, jays, magpies, and hawks are particularly important to report because they often die from West Nile virus infection.

 Snohomish Health District collected hundreds of birds and mosquito samples between 2002 and 2007.
 Only one virus-positive bird was found in 2002, and two birds with West Nile were found in 2006.
 The local surveillance program was discontinued in 2008.

-The Snohomish Health District does not track or collect dead birds.
+The Snohomish County Health Department does not track or collect dead birds.